-Dr. Lee studied medicine at UCSD and did his fellowship in the clinic where he works today.
+Dr. Lee studied Internal Medicine at UCSD and did his HIV fellowship in the clinic where he works today.
 Lee has been treating people living with HIV since 1998.
 Lee was motivated to pursue HIV medicine after losing his partner to HIV in 1993.

 “The greatest obstacle that I face as a physician these days is how to inspire patients to live without fear.
 Often times, from a physical health standpoint, HIV is very easy to treat as antiretroviral therapy is quite good.
 However, we are seeing many patients whose CD4 and VL are well-controlled but they struggle with mental health issues of anxiety and depression, which severely impacts their quality of life, often more than their HIV does.”